ryman1/keeweb-wiki/Unsupported-Features.md

 - tabs and separate trash per file
 - changing templates and trash groups
 - creating folders without names
-- entry background/foreground color and custom colors
+- entry background color and custom colors
 - OK buttons
 - displaying uuids and other tech stuff like that
 - native scrollbars